-(f) Government-related entities
+(e) Government-related entities

 Khazanah Nasional Berhad ("Khazanah") is deemed interested in 20.65% of the Company's shares held by its wholly-owned subsidiary, Pantai Cahaya Bulan Ventures Sdn Bhd.
-Khazanah is the sovereign wealth fund of the Government of Malaysia and was incorporated under the Companies Act 1965 on 3 September 1993 as a public limited company by shares.
-Except for one share owned by the Federal Lands Commissioner (Incorporated), all the share capital of Khazanah is owned by the Minister of Finance Incorporated, a body corporate which was incorporated pursuant to the Minister of Finance (Incorporation) Act 1957.
+Khazanah is the sovereign wealth fund of the Government of Malaysia and was incorporated under the Companies Act 1965 on 3 September 1993 as a public company limited by shares.
+Except for one share owned by the Federal Lands Commissioner (Incorporated), all the share capital of Khazanah is owned by the Minister of Finance (Incorporated), a corporate body established under the Minister of Finance (Incorporation) Act 1957.